A Fire Upon the Deep

 Vernor Vinge’s A Fire Upon the Deep (1992)

-Vernor Vinge is an American Science-Fiction author who has been publishing since the mid-1960s, yet has been far from prolific when it came to producing longer works.
+Vernor Vinge is an American Science-Fiction author who has been publishing since the mid-1960s yet who has been far from prolific when it comes to producing longer works.
 A handful of novels were more than outpaced by dozens of short stories as well as numerous feature articles.
 But what full-length books Vinge has produced are undoubtedly some of the best in the SF genre.
-In fact Vinge’s works of fiction are noted for their complexity, depth of story and character which has rendered him something of a grandmaster in the SF and won him numerous plaudits from other writers (some of whom have alluded to him in their own publications – a highly unusual honour for any author).
+In fact Vinge’s works of fiction are noted for their complexity, depth of story and character which has rendered him something of a grandmaster in the SF field and won him numerous plaudits from other writers (some of whom have alluded to him in their own publications – a highly unusual honour for any author).

 Undoubtedly his best work so far has been the multiple award-winning ‘A Fire Upon the Deep’ (1992), set in one of the more innovative and imaginative Universes of the SF genre.
 Vinge’s idea is that the Milky Way Galaxy is divided up into zones of thought or intelligence, from ‘Slow’ to ‘Fast’ .
-This dictates the civilizations that can evolve there: from technologically primitive societies to ones where the forms of super-science is almost indistinguishable from magic.
-The Galaxy-spanning cultures created by Vinge are beautifully imagined, held together by a sort of interstellar network of communications points and databanks – a version of our own Earth-bound web given the free reign of space.
-The novel introduces into this hierarchal structure of societies a malign presence which instigates a series of cataclysmic events that brings much of the complex mesh of civilization crashing down.
+This dictates the civilizations that can evolve there: from technologically primitive societies to ones where the forms of super-science are almost indistinguishable from magic.
+The Galaxy-spanning cultures created by Vinge are beautifully imagined, held together by a sort of interstellar network of communications points and databanks – a version of our own Earth-bound world wide web given the free reign of space.
+The novel introduces into this hierarchal structure of societies a malign cybernetic presence which instigates a series of cataclysmic events that brings much of the complex mesh of civilization crashing down.
 We follow the adventures of a small group of diverse but very engaging characters who are affected by this calamity and how they eventually combat it.
 Though some of the more imaginative story elements shouldn’t work, they do, and with genuine force.